 Electronics drive modern life -- keep the energy flowing with your troubleshooting skills!

-If you are fascinated by today’s ever-morphing electronic devices, imagine learning how they work – and better still, how they can be improved by YOU.
+If you are fascinated by today’s ever-morphing electronic devices, imagine learning how they work – and better still, how they can be developed or improved by YOU.
 Learn to install, customize, repair, and maintain today’s cutting edge electronics technology.

 First, learn to speak and read the language of electronics: symbols, data sheets, safety measures, and diagrams.
 Then begin electronic fabrication: the art of soldering, using assembly tools, and system testing procedures.
 You will build, test, and troubleshoot electronic circuits, using a digital storage oscilloscope to convert, observe and record constantly varying signal voltages.
 Understand the fundamentals of transformers, capacitors, inductors, and DC circuits.